Cal Raleigh Player Props: Mariners vs. Pirates

 Cal Raleigh At The Plate

-- Raleigh is batting .228 with seven doubles, a triple, seven home runs and 19 walks.
+- Raleigh has nine doubles, a triple, seven home runs and 20 walks while hitting .237.

-- Raleigh has reached base via a hit in 24 games this year (of 43 played), and had multiple hits in nine of those games.
+- He has hit a long ball in five games this year (11.4%), leaving the park in 4.1% of his trips to the plate.

-- He has hit a long ball in five games this year (11.6%), leaving the park in 4.2% of his chances at the plate.
+- Raleigh has driven in a run in 13 games this season (29.5%), including seven games with more than one RBI (15.9%).
+He has also driven in three or more of his team's runs in two contests.

-- Raleigh has had at least one RBI in 30.2% of his games this season (13 of 43), with two or more RBI seven times (16.3%).
-He has also been responsible for three or more of his team's runs in two contests.
+- He has scored in 21 games this year, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.